Tropico 5: Marketing and release

 Tropico 5 was made available for pre-purchase on Steam on 17 April 2014.

 The game was banned in Thailand by the National Council for Peace and Order.
 The country's military junta government said that the game's storyline "might affect peace and order in the country".
 The game's distributor in Thailand, New Era Thailand, explained that "In the fifth installment, the storyline has developed further and there might be some part of it that's not appropriate in the current situation [in Thailand]."

 The game was localized and published by Square Enix in Japan for Xbox 360 and PlayStation 4.

 The game's Complete Edition, which includes all the released downloadable content and expansion packs (Espionage and Waterborne), was released digitally on 29 January 2016.

 The game forumers discovered that the vanilla games have the working models inside the game which are later sold and "unlocked" in the DLC.

 Reception

-Tropico 5 received somewhat positive reviews from critics.
-Aggregating review website Metacritic gave the PC version 75/100 based on 51 reviews, respectively.
+According to review aggregator Metacritic, the PC, PlayStation 4, and Xbox One versions of the game received "generally favorable" reviews from critics, while the Xbox 360 version received "mixed or average" reviews.

+GamesRadar+ praised many new features of the game, including eras and the constitution, stating "Eras and intermittent world events are the perfect antidote to the jagged pacing of previous entries, and the added layers of Constitutional lawmaking and tech development make for a greater sense of socioeconomic craftsmanship."
+Hooked Gamers wrote that "Eras add flavour, research brings structure and dynasties give you a reason to come back."

+A number of critics noted that Tropico 5 was the most accessible entry in the series yet.
+Worth Playing considered the game an effective starting point for those new to the series, noting the simplification of systems such as diplomacy.
+PC Games echoed this sentiment, stating "Experienced players will miss a little depth and challenge, but its forgiving gameplay is especially attractive for newcomers."

+Some critics were more mixed on the game, however.
 Ars Technica criticised the "excess number of quests" and the "lack of motivation and enthusiasm" that the game had.
+Polygon was generally positive on the gameplay, but considered the satirical tone "childish" and "seemingly unaware of its own internal ironies."